adh-partnership/api/README.md

 There are a few ways to use this... the preferred is using a Kubernetes deployment (see the manifests directory).
 However, you can also run this locally.

+### Hard Coded Discord Webhook Names

+These should be configured in the config.yaml file with appropriate webhook URLs.
+The webhook names are:

+- online - Webhook for displaying online controllers
+- seniorstaff - Webhook for displaying senior staff messages
+- uploads - Action logs for uploaded files

 ### Kubernetes

 The `manifests/deployment.yaml` is an example of the deployment.
 We use an init-container to do environment variable substitution using notation similar to that of Helm.